Restuananda/Restuananda/README.md

 ---

 #### 🔭 Currently Working On
 - **[Langgar.co - FE Developer](https:www.langgar.co)** – The task focuses on revamping an existing WordPress theme by updating its user interface and user experience from an outdated design to a modern, clean, and user-friendly experience.
-This includes improving layout structure, navigation, visual consistency, responsiveness, and accessibility, while optimizing performance and ensuring compatibility with WordPress core and plugins.
-The goal is to deliver a refreshed, intuitive, and scalable theme that meets current design standards and enhances overall user engagement..
 - **[singgasanakata.com - Web Developer](https:www.singgasanakat.com)** – This implementation provides a lightweight e-commerce solution for selling books, built with Next.js, React, Supabase, and Chakra UI.
-It prioritizes essential features such as product browsing, authentication, and order flow, supported by a clean UI and a modern backend that is easy to extend and maintain.
 - **Exploring AI/ML models**, **Next.js / mobile-first apps**, and **interactive web dashboards**.

 ---